-Sourcing our coffee is an ongoing process.
-Sourcing high quality beans is one of the most important aspects of the coffee roasting business for us and it may well be, or become, just as important to you too.
+Sourcing high quality beans is one of the most important and enjoyable aspects of the coffee roasting business for us.
+It may well be, or become, just as important to you too.
 When sourcing our coffee, traceability of the coffee beans we buy is essential.
-We want to be able to trace those beans right back to the farmer who grew them.
+We want to be able to trace those beans right back to the farmer – and even the field in which they were grown.

-Coffee farmers do not get huge returns for growing such a popular product so we always want to know what he is getting paid when we buy his beans.
+Coffee farmers do not get huge returns for growing such a popular product so we always want to know what he or she is getting paid when we buy his or her beans.
 Even the Fairtrade price for coffee is shockingly low.
-If the farmers return isn’t high enough, we don’t buy the beans.
+If the farmers return isn’t what we consider high enough, we don’t buy the beans.

-We work closely with our London based importer.
+We work closely with our two importers.
 We let them know what bean varietals, country of origin and quantities we are looking out for.
 They know that we will only buy beans with complete traceability and of the highest quality.
 When they have beans they think we will be interested in we will sometimes go to their lab and do a cupping or they will send samples to us to try before we decide whether to purchase them.

 Often we are lucky enough to get to meet the farmers who produce the beans we purchase.
 Their enthusiasm and passion for their product is infectious.
 We find this inspirational and certainly makes us even more determined to do them justice with the end product.

 We are always looking for new coffees, either as a single origin coffee for filter or as part of an espresso blend.
 Our blends are always evolving.

 Occasionally we come across a bean which amazes us.
 We recently roasted our first Pacamara beans from the Montes Urales farm in El Salvador and were absolutely blown away by the way they roasted and the awesome taste they gave in the cup.
 Our importing partner now keeps an eye out for Pacamara beans and updates us as to what is available.